NASCAR's future is here: Next Gen car finally arrives - WHIZ News

 The biggest test of the Next Gen will come on the track.

 NASCAR has said the car will improve competition and that will be where the car will ultimately be judged.
-Although the Cup Series has 10 winners through 11 races so far this season, it has been an anomaly of a year so far in that a handful of teams and drivers typically dominate.
+Although the Cup Series has 10 winners through 11 races so far this season, a handful of teams and drivers typically dominate the top series.

 Kevin Harvick and Hamlin combined to win 16 of 36 races last year before Chase Elliott snatched the title for Hendrick Motorsports; Joe Gibbs Racing won 19 races and the championship in 2019.

-The Next Gen, though, is designed to give drivers greater control while putting an emphasis back on race strategy, team personnel and vehicle setup.
-The symmetric body shape significantly reduces side-force, which in theory should make the cars harder to drive through the corners — NASCAR’s current car is offset, not symmetric.
+The Next Gen, though, is designed to give drivers greater control and put an emphasis back on race strategy, team personnel and vehicle setup.
+The symmetric body shape significantly reduces side-force, which in theory should make the cars harder to drive through corners — NASCAR’s current car is offset, not symmetric.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports